-- 6.1 All agents other than Fibrovein (STD, Pharm, UK) have not been approved for sclerotherapy in New Zealand.
-The Medicines Act (1981) requires written patient consent to be obtained prior to the treatment for other sclerosants. - 6.2 Fibrovein is approved for its use in treating leg veins with up to 4 mls at 3 % per leg. ? - 6.3 The ACP/AMSA approved sclerosants covered by this standard are: - STS (Fibrovein) supplied as a 0.2%, 0.5%, 1%, 3% solution - Aethoxysclerol (Kreussler Pharma, Germany) i.e Polidocanol supplied as a 0.5%,1% and 3% solution, or Sclerovein (Resinag AG or Omega Laboratories, Canada) as a 5% solution. - 6.4 Maximum dosage of 3%STS solution per patient per day under this standard is 4mls or 10ml of 0.5% or 1%. - 6.5 Maximum dosage of polidocanol per patient per day under this standard is 2mg/Kg body weight. - 6.6 ACP approves sclerosants in liquid (NOT FOAM) form only under this standard.
-The use of foam sclerosants is an off label use of the product. - 6.7 Exclude a past history of anaphylaxis to sclerosants, thrombophilia and note any absolute or relative contraindications to microsclerotherapy. - 6.8 If there is a prothrombotic tendency plan for anticoagulant evaluation. - 6.9 All potential sources of venous reflux should be excluded by a full assessment with Duplex ultrasound before embarking on microsclerotherapy.
+- 6.1 All agents other than Fibrovein [TM] (STD, Pharm, UK) have not been approved for sclerotherapy in New Zealand.
+The Medicines Act (1981) requires written patient consent to be obtained prior to the treatment for other sclerosants. - 6.2 Fibrovein[TM] is approved for its use in treating leg veins with up to 4 mls of 3 % per session - 6.3 The ACP approved sclerosants covered by this standard are:

+STS (Fibrovein[TM]) supplied as a 0.2%, 0.5%, 1%, 3% solution Aethoxysklerol[TM] (Kreussler Pharma, Germany) i.e Polidocanol/Laureth-9 supplied as a 0.5%,1% and 3% solution or Sclerovein(Resinag AG or Omega Laboratories, Canada) as a 5% solution.

+- 6.4 The maximum dosage of STS injected per patient per day (regardless of concentration used), under this standard, is 4mls of 3% liquid. - 6.5 Maximum dosage of polidocanol per patient per day under this standard is 2mg/Kg body weight. - 6.6 ACP recommends use of sclerosants in liquid or foam form. - 6.7 Exclude a past history of anaphylaxis to sclerosants, thrombophilia and note any absolute or relative contraindications to direct vision sclerotherapy. - 6.8 If there is a prothrombotic tendency, consider the need for prophylactic anticoagulation for 5-7 days post treatment. - 6.9 All potential sources of venous reflux should be excluded by a full assessment with Duplex ultrasound before embarking on direct vision sclerotherapy.